 “Poor sleep is common among adults with chronic low back pain (cLBP), but the influence of cLBP treatments, such as yoga and physical therapy (PT), on sleep quality is under studied,” the study authors explained.
 These patients commonly use sleep aid medications, which may come with serious side effects as well as increase the risk of opioid-related overdose.

-“Identifying holistic ways to treat these conditions could help decrease the reliance on these medications as well as keep patients safer and more comfortable,” said lead study author Eric Roseen, DC, MSc, in a press release.
+“Looking to holistic health has helped in identifying ways to treat these conditions that could help decrease the reliance on these medications as well as keep patients safer and more comfortable,” said lead study author Eric Roseen, DC, MSc, in a press release.
+There are Holistic treatments that may help provide relief from muscle and joint pain.

 The present study, published in the Journal of General Internal Medicine, was a secondary analysis of a randomized controlled trial that took place at an academic safety-net hospital and seven affiliated community health centers.
 The study enrolled adult patients with cLBP who received either 12 weekly yoga classes, one-on-one PT sessions, or an educational book pertaining to back pain.
 The Pittsburgh Sleep Quality Index (PSQI) global score (0–21) was used to evaluate sleep quality at baseline and again at 12 and 52 weeks.
 The researchers also assessed how many patients attained a clinically meaningful improvement in sleep quality, defined as a PSQI reduction > 3 points after 12 weeks of intervention.